morenomayar/FrAnTK/README.md

 without arguments to get a general description.

 Throughout the documentation, we show how to use each of the FrAnTK scripts separately.
 These remain exactly the same, but now all commands can ALSO be accessed through the master wrapper.
-For example, to compute an [f3-statistic or a D-statistic with `getf3.py` and `getD.py`]((#SecComputingASingleStatistic)) we would run
+For example, to compute an [f3-statistic or a D-statistic with `getf3.py` and `getD.py`]((#SecComputingASingleStatistic)) we would run:
 ```
 getf3.py h1=popnameh1 h2=popnameh2 target=popnametarget freqpref=prefix
 getD.py h1=popnameh1 h2=popnameh2 h3=popnameh3 h4=popnameh4 freqpref=prefix
 ```
-With the new wrapper, we can also run
+The equivalent commands with the new wrapper would look like this:
 ```
 frantk getf3 h1=popnameh1 h2=popnameh2 target=popnametarget freqpref=prefix
 frantk getD h1=popnameh1 h2=popnameh2 h3=popnameh3 h4=popnameh4 freqpref=prefix